AdobeDocs/experience-manager-65.en/help/sites-administering/personalization.md

 * Synchronize the multiple publish instances when necessary
 * Send the UGC from the publish instance to the author environment, from where it can be published in a manner similar to publishing page content

-The method used to achieve UGC consistency across a publish environment consisting of multiple publish instances should be carefully designed and tested for performance as well as consistency.
+The method used to achieve UGC consistency across a publish environment consisting of multiple publish instances should be carefully designed and tested for performance and consistency.